Trento: History

-The origins of this city on the river-route to Bolzano and the low Alpine passes of Brenner and the Reschen Pass over the Alps are disputed.
+The origins of Trento are uncertain.
+It lies on the river-route to Bolzano and the low Alpine passes of Brenner and the Reschen Pass through the Alps.
 Some scholars maintain it was a Rhaetian settlement: the Adige area was however influenced by neighbouring populations, including the (Adriatic) Veneti, the Etruscans and the Gauls (a Celtic population).
 According to other theories, the latter instead founded the city during the 4th century BC.

 Trento was conquered by the Romans in the 1st century BC, after several clashes with the Rhaetian tribes.
-Before the Romans, Trento was a Celtic village.
 Julius Caesar re-founded it as a Roman municipality when Rome extended citizenship to the part of Cisalpine Gaul north of the River Po.
 The Latin name given to the settlement was Tridentum, meaning "Three-tooth place" or "Trident-town" (tri- "three" + dēns, dent- "tooth").
 The reason for the name is uncertain: the new town may have been consecrated to the god Neptune, or possibly named after the three hills that surround the city (known in Italian as Doss Trento, Doss di Sant'Agata and Doss di San Rocco).
 The Latin name is the source of the adjective "tridentine".
 On the old city hall, a Latin inscription is still visible: "Montes argentum mihi dant nomenque Tridentum" ("Mountains give me silver and the name of Trento"), attributed to Fra' Bartolomeo da Trento (died in 1251).
 Tridentum became an important stop on the Roman road that led from Verona to Innsbruck.